|It is here, where the Master paints America's Heartland with brilliant & vibrant colors of fall.

 However. . .
 The very most amazing "DON'T MISS - MUST SEE" aspect of cruising to Knoxville is that you are now only 40 miles (a 1 hour rental car

-Tennessee and 2nd highest east of the Mississippi), make this "side trip" worth renting a car and staying a few nights in a motel.
-Gatlinburg itself is a
+and 2nd highest east of the Mississippi), make this "side trip" worth renting a car and staying a few nights in a motel.
+Gatlinburg itself is a great place

-great place to visit with more to do than you can possibly see and do in a month much less a long weekend.
-You will enjoy downtown Gatlinburg at all
+to visit with more to do than you can possibly see and do in a month much less a long weekend.
+You will enjoy downtown Gatlinburg at all times during

-times during the day or night.
+the day or night.
 The Smoky Mountains in Fall, is one beautiful sight to behold.
-Much like the Grand Canyon, everyone should see this
+Much like the Grand Canyon, everyone should see this place at least

 I highly recommend you make this side trip to Knoxville, Gatlinburg, and the Great Smoky Mountains!